 - Save as PDF Always.

 - Do not address your letter "To Whom It May Concern", if you are unsure of who to submit your materials to, simply greet with "Dear Hiring Manager:"

-You are welcome to have your cover letter reviewed at our Career Studio between 2:00pm - 4:00pm Monday - Thursday in the Career Development Center or by appointment with your career counselor on Handshake.
+You are welcome to have your cover letter reviewed at our Career Studio between 2:00pm - 4:00pm Monday - Thursday in the Career Development Center or by appointment with your career coach on Handshake.

 Here are some samples and resources to get you started: